 This means that as soon as a customer who has put items in their cart leaves it abandoned, they’ll receive an email reminder prompting them to come back and complete the purchase.

 Below is an example of this type of email from Moment.

 The effectiveness of abandoned cart emails

-Here’s a good stat for a change: it’s estimated that two-thirds of abandoned carts are recoverable with the right marketing.
+Here’s a good statistic for a change: it’s estimated that two-thirds of abandoned carts are recoverable with the right marketing.

-And abandoned cart emails are the most effective marketing tool at recovering these lost sales.
+Abandoned cart emails are the most effective marketing tool for recovering these lost sales.